caporaso-lab/q2-books/q2-shotgun/q2-shotgun/02-read-analysis.md

   --p-include Viruses \
   --o-filtered-table virus-autofmt-table
 ```

+Then we will filtered out any samples that were below 1,000.
 ```bash
 qiime feature-table filter-samples \
   --i-table virus-autofmt-table.qza \
   --p-min-frequency 1240 \
   --o-filtered-table autofmt-virus-feature-contingency-filtered-table.qza
 ```
+Now we can make our Viral Taxa Bar plot
 ```bash
 qiime taxa barplot \
   --i-table  autofmt-virus-feature-contingency-filtered-table.qza \